 Many locals enjoyed watching the filming on Main Street.
 Above, Sheriff Woody Harrelson restrains Deputy Sam Rockwell.
 Woody was very accommodating for photos and chatting with fans between takes.

 In downtown Sylva, several buildings had their facades transformed for locations in the movie, including the local newspaper "The Ebbing Herald" and the Ebbing Police Department complete with patrol cars out front.
 Sightseers gathered on nearby street corners to watch the action and meet some of the stars.

-Writer-Director Martin McDonagh says that Three Billboards Outside Ebbing, Missouri is about Mildred Hayes, a 50-year-old woman (Francis McDormand) whose daughter is murdered.
+Three Billboards Outside Ebbing, Missouri is about Mildred Hayes, a 50-year-old woman (Francis McDormand) whose daughter is murdered.
 She goes to war with the town police (Sheriff Woody Harrelson), because she thinks they are more interested in torturing black people than getting justice.
-Evidently, she rents three billboards in the town to tell her story - hence the movie name.
-Oscar-winner Martin McDonagh wrote and directed In Bruges (2008), Seven Psychopaths (2012) and Six Shooter (2004).
+She rents three billboards in the town to tell her story - hence the movie name.

 For more: See many more photos and behind-the-scenes facts on the Jackson County Website.